Understanding Your Heat Pump System

 5. How much insulation the home has- whether it meets the region’s efficiency rating

-Insulation is your home’s defense against outdoor temperatures in both the winter and the summer.
-A home with more insulation allows greater resistance to outside elements and creates less strain on your HVAC system.
+Insulation is your home’s defense against outdoor temperatures in winter and summer.
+A house with more insulation allows greater resistance to outside elements and creates less strain on your HVAC system.
 Homes over 30 years old can usually benefit from additional insulation to lower their HVAC’s energy usage.
-This is one of the most cost-effective ways to increase your HVAC system’s efficiency and lower your energy bills.
+This is one of the most cost-effective ways to increase your HVAC system’s efficiency and reduce energy bills.
 In a properly insulated house, you can choose a smaller heat pump, as it will not need to use as much energy to keep your home comfortable.

 6. How many people live in the home